 There’s a lot of good stuff that’s worth keeping, and it would be disingenuous to repackage the practices of yoga as “mindful movement” or whatever.
 The yoga tradition provides us with a comprehensive set of time-tested and true practices that offer a great deal of relief to much of the suffering that people are experiencing in the modern age.

-I suggest that we keep what is useful and simply introduce the principles that were always meant to there to the yoga that people already know and love.
+I suggest that we keep what is useful and simply introduce the principles that were always meant to be there to the yoga that people already know and love.
 Rather than rebuild everything from the ground up, we can just do a little foundational repair.
 I like the word “repair” because it suggests re-pairing or reuniting the yoga practices that we enjoy and find useful with the foundational principles that ensure they are applied safely, effectively and appropriately.

 As a practitioner for many years, I know these principles work.
 As a teacher, they give me the confidence that I’m sharing yoga in a way that respects my students, and that what I’m teaching is actually yoga, honouring the tradition the practices are drawn from.